eramireztorres/pyvideocreator/README.md

 ## Installation

+Make sure you use python 3.11 or higher.
 Since PyPI is temporarily not accepting new user registrations, you can install PyVideoCreator directly from the source using the following steps:
 1. Clone the GitHub repository:
 ```